RealStonerGamer/RSG_fireEffect/README.md

  -  you can use this script to show a fire effect when the player is on fire
  - all players around you will see the fire effect as well

+## Credit

+uses the same why Txadmin dose for the effect when changeing modes